Skip to main content

 • “Ambient effects emphasize the emptiness of the frozen world, while the soundtrack enhances both suspenseful and emotional moments.”

 • “To fix these bugs, set the language to the original.
-Also, please add a setting for music volume; at one point the music was so loud I had to turn the video volume to zero.”
+Also, add a setting for music volume; at one point, it was so loud I had to turn the video volume to 0.”

 • “The soundtrack and sound design do their job of supporting the story and atmosphere, but very little of it left a lasting impression on me once the credits rolled.”